 More people than ever pay by card.
 Decide which card machine would work best for your business here

-The UK Card Association found that 78.4% of retail sales in the UK in 2017 were paid by credit/debit card, and cards were the nation’s preferable way to pay for purchases that were lower in value.
+The UK Card Association found that 78.4% of retail sales in the UK in 2017 were paid by credit/debit card, making card payments the nation’s favourite way to make purchases of any value.

 Best card machine reviews: Who made the cut?

 To make our list of the best card machines for small businesses, we pitched the providers against one another and zoomed-in on the following areas:

 - Price – How competitive are the device costs and transaction fees?

 - Ease of use – Will the card reader make your sales faster (and your life easier)?

 - Reliability – Will it survive a cup of coffee being dropped on it?
 Will your customers trust the brand?

 - Features – How good is the card reader app?
 Can it handle all the functions you need (such as cashback and invoicing)?